alexkarasik/movie-review-client/README.md

 # Unsolved problems
 There are quite a few things I would like to add to this project.
 The biggest thing that stands out is that I would like to be able to add images and the movie trailers as part of the descriptions of the movies themselves.
-I would like to figure out how to add my data with a 3rd party API as well.
+I would like to figure out how to add data with a 3rd party API as well.

-I also want to change the layout to make the movies display horizontally and have the reviews get added underneath the movie they are referencing.
+I also want to change the layout to make the movies display horizontally and have the reviews get added underneath the movie they are referencing, for clearer user interface.

-I want to add some color and a background image that fits the personality of the director I admire, Werner Herzog.
-I think his movies are fascinating and the idea of this app is to get people to have a discussion of his films and any others that they choose.
-Right now, my app needs more character to stand out to a user.

 Also, as a general lesson learned, even through I think I improved in making commits much more frequently than the last project and have overall written more detailed commits, I should have made many more and included many more details in each one.
 I should have deployed to heroku more often as well.
 I am developing better habits overall though.